 9. Get Out of the House When Possible

 As we mentioned previously, working from home feels great at first, but over time, you may start to feel quite isolated.
 This is especially true for those who live alone.
-There’s virtually no reason for you to ever leave the premises, and that can lead to some degree of stress, and even depression.
-Ever seen The Shining?
+There’s virtually no reason for you to ever leave the premises, and that can lead to some degree of anxiety, and even depression.
+Ever seen The Shining? :/

 10. Learn How to Manage Remote Employees